PromptECO/clariform/README.md

 As alternative to ``pwd`` use the absolute path of a directory containing Clarity files.

-### 2: Compose
+### Compose

-To build clariform, execute in a terminal:
+To build clariform with docker-compose, execute in a terminal:

 $ `git clone https://github.com/njordhov/clariform`
 $ `cd clariform`